I write about toxins in our food and air but what about social media?

 When used correctly, social media can have positive effects on your health.

-It’s the pointless scrolling, attention seeking posts and the comparing ourselves to others which do us no favors!
+It’s the pointless scrolling, attention-seeking posts and comparing ourselves to others that do us no favors!

 So, start using social media only with good intentions.